Harassment Defense Attorney in Des Moines

 Do not hesitate to contact us online or at (515) 996-4441 to schedule your free consultation.

 Under Iowa law, there are three classes of harassment.
 There is first-degree harassment, which is an aggravated misdemeanor; second-degree harassment, which is a serious misdemeanor; and third-degree harassment, which is a simple misdemeanor.
+Penalties are significant and can include prison time and fines.

 Being charged with either first- or second-degree harassment is very serious because you are being accused of a crime in which the state is claiming you are threatening death, serious injury, or bodily injury upon another person.